Home

 |

-I have been a high school teacher of choral music for 35 years.
+I was a high school teacher of choral music for 35 years.

 In 1998 I began to notice some changes in my body.